 The government is committed to delivering a Blue Belt of Marine Protected Areas (MPAs) around our coasts.
 This Belt is made up of different types of MPAs.
 These are:

-The MMO, along with other authorities, has specific responsibilities for the management of marine protected areas in English waters.
-This includes specific consideration of marine protected areas when assessing marine licence applications, and powers to make byelaws to control activities, which do not require marine licences, that may affect marine protected areas (section 129 of MCAA).
-The MMO also has powers to enforce general offences of damaging marine conservation zones under section 140 of MCAA.
-In addition, the MMO works with stakeholders to develop voluntary measures to ensure protection of the marine protected areas.
+The MMO, along with other authorities, has specific responsibilities for the management of MPAs in English waters.
+This includes specific consideration of marine protected areas when assessing marine licence applications, and powers to make byelaws to control activities, which do not require marine licences, that may affect MPAs (section 129 of MCAA).
+It also has powers to enforce general offences of damaging Marine Conservation Zones under section 140 of MCAA.
+In addition, the MMO works with stakeholders to develop voluntary measures to ensure protection of sites.

 Special Areas of Conservation (SACs) contain marine habitats or species of European importance.
 Special Protection Areas (SPAs) contain populations of particular species of birds of European importance that depend on the marine environment.
 SPAs and SACs are together termed ‘European marine sites’.
 In the Solent we have the Solent European Marine Site (SEMS).
 To the South of the Isle of Wight there is a Special Area of Conservation (SAC) known as the South Wight Maritime SAC.
-Detailed conservation advice packages for European Marine Sites (EMS) are available on the Defra website.
+Detailed conservation advice packages for European Marine Sites (EMS) are available on Natural England's Designated Sites System.